Weight Loss Injections on the NHS

 Can a GP prescribe weight loss injections?

-No, your GP cannot prescribe weight loss injections on the NHS.
-They will need to refer you to a specialist weight management service instead.
+Currently, GPs can only prescribe Mounjaro weight loss injections on the NHS.
+This is not available at every GP practice.
+For Wegovy or Nevolat, they will need to refer you to a specialist weight management service instead.

 How to get weight loss injections on the NHS

-Weight loss injections that are available on the NHS belong to a class of medications called glucagon-like peptide-1 (GLP-1) receptor agonists, such as Wegovy and liraglutide.
+Weight loss injections that are available on the NHS belong to a class of medications called glucagon-like peptide-1 (GLP-1) receptor agonists, such as Wegovy, Mounjaro, and liraglutide.

 You can only currently get liraglutide or semaglutide on the NHS if a specialist weight management service has prescribed it to you.
-Tirzepatide will soon be available for prescription.
+Tirzepatide is available from certain GPs and primary care services.

-For treatment to be successful you should follow a healthy, balanced, calorie-controlled diet and exercise program.
-You’ll also need to meet some specific criteria to be eligible for NHS weight loss injections:
+For treatment to be successful, you should follow a healthy, balanced, calorie-controlled diet and exercise program.
+You’ll also need to meet some specific criteria to be eligible for the NHS weight loss injections Wegovy or Nevolat:

 • a weight-related health condition such as high blood pressure, high cholesterol, or cardiovascular disease